Shaziya Bandukia, Product Marketing Leader, highlights the importance of developing a Voice of Developer program.

 People often ask me why I'm so passionate about developers and developer marketing.
 It's easy, developers are building software that's changing the world!

-Did you know, The first black hole image was taken using extensive code from an open source community of millions of developers?
+Did you know, the first black hole image was taken using extensive code from an open source community of millions of developers?

 We need to gain a better understanding of the developer audience and give them the tools that they need to keep building.
 This simply can't be done through traditional marketing, but through building authentic connections, value, messaging and a community around the product we helped build and promote.